Last Updated: May 1 at 2:38 p.m. PT

 To learn more or to donate, click here.

-Banner Health Foundation is accepting donations of medical supplies and Personal Protective Equipment from businesses and/or community members who have supplies that they do not currently need.
-Members of the community are not being asked to purchase new items for donation.
-Donations can be dropped off beginning March 30, at:
+Banner Health Foundation is accepting donations of medical supplies and Personal Protective Equipment, including hand-crafted masks, from businesses and/or community members who have supplies that they do not currently need.
+Donations can be dropped off at:

 Project C.U.R.E. - 2100 W. 14th St., Building T3, Tempe, AZ 85281